 A jangada is moved on land with a pair of rolos cut from the trunk of a coconut palm.
 The boats sit on these rolos when parked on the sand.
 Two long branches act as tracks, placed on the sand in the direction of travel.
 The operation could not be more archaic nor labor intensive.

-João had finished tying off the anchors and was now standing at the transom, waiting to push.
-We gathered beside him, except for one rolador who dragged the tracks up to the bow where he lined them up in front of the rolo.
-Jumping on top to set the branches firmly in place, he then grabbed the bow painter with both hands (to pull), signalling Mamede we were ready to roll.
+João had finished his task and was now standing at the transom, waiting to push.
+We gathered beside him, except for one rolador who dragged the tracks up to the bow where he jammed them under the front rolo.
+Jumping on top to set them firmly in the sand, he grabbed the bow painter with both hands (to pull), and signaled Mamede we were ready to roll.

-“VAI, VAI, VAI!” he barked again.
+“VAI, VAI, VAI!” he barked even louder.
 It wasn’t the lifting that was hard but the pushing—the front rolo was stuck in the sand.

-“VAI, VAI, VAI!” again, and we grunted like beasts to gain the first inch.
+“VAI, VAI, VAI!”
+We grunted like beasts to gain the first inch.

 “VAI, VAI, VAI!”
 The rolo mounted the tracks and we picked up speed.

 “VAI, VAI, VAI!”
-The center of the hull passed over the front rolo and the jangada took off like a loose cannon hurtling forward.
+The center of the hull passed over the front rolo and the jangada took off on its own, a loose cannon hurtling forward.
 The flat bow then smacked the sand with a squeaking crunch and ground to a halt.

 “Medonha!”
-João hopped up and swatted the air with his fists.
+João jumped up and swatted the air with his fists.
 “The first one is always a son of a bitch.”

 All that effort had advanced the jangada about fourteen feet.
 Like an unbalanced seesaw the hull now sat on one rolo, nose down and stern in the air.
-The free back rolo was kicked to the bow and we gathered there to lift up, “VAI!” and place it under.
+The free back rolo was kicked forward and we gathered at the bow to lift, “VAI!” and position it under.
 The tracks were also brought forward and set on the sand as they were before.
 And we returned to the transom to repeat the process.
 VAI, VAI, VAI! — in this cumbersome manner we worked the heavy jangada down the beach to the water’s edge.

-Time to load the ice.
-With a wolf whistle from Ze, the Toyota Bandeirante slowly backed down to our transom.
-Two teenage boys stood in the truck’s bed, holding ice hooks, ready to pass the bars to Ze and João, now standing on the deck.
-Mamede had gone up to the market to get some fish, leaving his crew to perform this task.
+We could now load the ice.
+With a wolf whistle from Ze, the ice monger slowly backed his truck down to our transom.
+Two skinny teenage boys stood in the bed with their ice hooks, ready to pass the bars to Ze and João, now standing on the jangada’s deck.
+Mamede had gone to the little market up the beach to get some fish, leaving his crew to perform this task.

-The bars of ice were packed like long sugar cubes in the bed.
-A thick blanket covered them.
-Peeling back the blanket, the young ice mongers jabbed their hooks into the nearest bar and hauled it over the tailgate into the bare hands of the jangadeiros, who swung it forward and carefully placed it into the Isopor.
+The three foot bars of ice were packed in the truck bed like long sugar cubes.
+Peeling back a thick blanket that covered them, the boys jabbed their hooks into the nearest bar and hauled it over the tailgate, into the bare hands of the jangadeiros, who carefully swung it forward and placed it into the jangada’s Isopor.
 Nine bars were shifted like this in rapid succession, with much blowing on and rubbing and shaking of fists.

 Mamede returned and paid the driver for the ice.
 As the jangada’s owner, it was his responsibility to cover the total costs for the trip (about $35).
 If the catch was good and the fishermen came back with a box full of fish, this could be sold at the market in Beberibe for about $300.
 Not all of the profit went to Mamede.
 As an owner who fished his jangada, he was entitled to everything he caught plus a third of what the others caught.
 That was the price they paid to fish from his jangada.

-If the three jangadeiros caught equal amounts of fish, Mamede would net about $130 — not very much for several days of backbreaking work in a risky environment.
-Mamede would only earn this, though, with a full load of fish.
+If the three jangadeiros caught equal amounts of fish, Mamede would net about $130 for a trip; not a lot of money for several days of backbreaking work in a risky environment.
+And he’d make that only if they returned with a full load of fish.
 More often than not the fishermen didn’t fill the box, and sometimes they didn’t catch enough to cover the costs.
 Still, Mamede was better off than most jangadeiros.
 Most jangadeiros don’t own their jangadas.
 At $3,000 a pop, a jangada was more expensive than building a small brick house on the beach.

 The cooperative also provides micro-loans to the fishermen, enabling them to buy their own jangadas.
-Mamede first purchased his João with a partner, who he then bought out.
-Now Mamede was sole dono e mestre (owner and master).
+Mamede purchased his João with a partner at first, who he eventually bought out.
+This made Mamede sole dono e mestre (owner and master).
 So why not kick back and let others fish his jangada?
 The numbers suggest he would earn about the same either way.
-But that only holds true if all the jangadeiros catch equal amounts of fish.
+But that only holds true if the jangadeiros on a boat all catch the same amount of fish.
 I would soon learn that Mamede usually caught more than the others.
 Mamede was not your average jangadeiro.